robertrosenbusch/gfx803_rocm/README.md

 --
+# Install ROCm 6.3 via Docker for ComfyUI
 - It is _not_ necessary to install the entire ROCm-Stack on the host system. _Unless_ you want to use something to optimize your GPU via rocm-smi.
 In my case, I need the rocm stuff to reduce the power consumption of my RX570 GPU to 145 watts with `rocm-smi --setpoweroverdrive 145 && watch -n2 rocm-smi` every time I restart the container.
+- It takes a _lot_ of time to compile

 1. install the docker-subsystem / docker.io on your linux system
 2. download the latest file version of this github-repos vi git clone